 Williamsburg, Virginia, began restoration processes in 1926.
 Colonial Williamsburg, along with Jamestown and Yorktown, form the Historic Triangle.
 About four million people visit the region each year.
 Colonial Williamsburg has a great website for children at: Williamsburg.

 Shenandoah National Park was created in 1926.
-The park, around 200,000 acres, encompasses parts of the beautiful Blue Ridge Mountains in Virginia.
+The park, around 200,000 acres in area, encompasses parts of the beautiful Blue Ridge Mountains in Virginia.
 Shenandoah National Park has over 500 miles of trails, and 101 of those miles are part of the Appalachian Trail.
 Children could visit the national park website, watch the videos, and particularly check out the WebRanger portion, at: http://www.nps.gov/shen.